bingch-hou/bingch-hou.github.io/_pages/about.md

   - /about.html
 ---

 Bingchang Hou/侯炳昌 is a PhD student at the Shanghai Jiao Tong Univeristy.
 His research interests are mainly about machine condition monitoring by using signal processing and machine learning tools.
+Email: bingchanghou@sjtu.edu.cn

 Education
 -----